oe7drt/oe7drt-hugo/content/post/2020-01-02-my-way-to-amateur-radio/index.md

 +++
-title = "How To Get An Amateur Radio License In Austria" summary = "I'm not the casual ham radio operator that always wanted to operate his own ham radio station.
-I tried CB once but had to travel quite a bit to reach other stations (trucks on the highway for example).
-I've played with SDR before and tried a few things with GNUradio and gqrx but I never got deeper into this kind of things." date = 2020-01-02T17:01:26+01:00 tags = ["life","ham radio"]
+title = 'How To Get An Amateur Radio License In Austria' summary = '''I'm not the casual ham radio operator that always wanted to operate
+	his own ham radio station.

+I tried CB once but had to travel quite a bit to
+	reach other stations (trucks on the highway for example).
+I've played with SDR before and tried a few things with GNUradio and gqrx but I never got deeper into this kind of things.''' date = 2020-01-02T17:01:26+01:00 tags = ["life","ham radio"]